rjw57/dtcwtfusion/docs/algorithm.rst

 Registration
 ------------

-This step locally warps each aligned image to best match a template image.
-The mean of all images in :math:`\mathcal{I}_a` is computed as the template image :math:`T`.
-The mean aligned images is chosen so that the registration does not try to over-fit to the per-frame high-frequency speckle in BIL imagery.
+This step locally warps each aligned image to best match the same template image as above.
 For each image :math:`I \in \mathcal{I}_a`:

 1. Compute the local affine warp mapping :math:`I` to :math:`T` as described in [1, 2].